angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 Both of the worked examples above allow for perfect piles to be made, allowing you to play around removal like :card[Swords to Plowshares].

-## Brainstorm and *Combo Piece* Available
+## Brainstorm and Combo Piece Available

-You may find yourself in a scenario where you have a card in hand that is considered *dead* outside of the combo turn.
-Thankfully, Brainstorm (BS) allows you to transfer it out of your hand and replace it into the pile.
-Let us consider the example above.
+You may find yourself in a scenario where you have a card in hand that is thought to be *dead* outside of the combo turn.
+Thankfully, Brainstorm allows you to transfer it out of your hand and replace it into the pile.
+Let's take the example above.
 It may be the opponent has a card like :card[Scavenging Ooze] out and you need to utilize LED to generate mana but don't want to discard your one Oracle to have it *eaten* by the Ooze.
 We cannot use Predict here as we would need to *mill* the Oracle to do so effectively.
 In many situations you might be able to make a PTT pile however if your life total is under pressure you may not be able to.

-Consider the following example:
+Take the following example:

 > {U} + Brainstorm + Thassa's Oracle